datasnakes/renv/README.md

 # renv (beta)

-Creating virtual environments for R in Linux
+Creating virtual environments for R. (currently a Linux-only implementation)

 ## Description

-One of the problems with using R for data analysis can be dependency issues.
-Especially for those scientists that use various versions of R or R packages and have a large number of projects that they are developing with R.
- Dependency issues are especially prevalent among those individuals or groups that are developing R packages.  renv is a [Python style](https://github.com/python/cpython/blob/3.6/Lib/venv/__init__.py) virtual environment manager for creating virtual environments for R.
+One of the problems with using R for data analysis can be dependency issues especially for scientists who use multiple versions of R or R packages and have a large number of projects that they are developing with R. Dependency issues are especially prevalent among those individuals or groups that are developing R packages.  `renv` is a [Python style](https://github.com/python/cpython/blob/3.6/Lib/venv/__init__.py) virtual environment manager for creating virtual environments for R.

 ## Installation